 Jeff Koons was the main exhibition at the Guggenheim.
 His work is, unlike most modern art, accessible due to the use of instantly recognisable objects in his artworks.
 He’s known for taking the every day and turning it on his head.

 Whatever you personally make of his work, the current exhibition at the Guggenheim is well worth a browse.

 TOP TIP: Book tickets to the Guggenheim in advance and avoid having to queue in the rain!

-From Bilbao your northern Spain itinerary continues along the coast to San Sebastian.
+From Bilbao, your northern Spain road trip itinerary continues along the coast to San Sebastian.

 Just 20km from the French border, San Sebastian is a city which loves to indulge in food and frequently tops the lists of the world’s best places to eat.
 Perhaps it’s because of this that the food, whilst cheap compared to London, was some of the more expensive we had all week.

 Porte Vieja, the old town, lies in the shadows of Monte Urgull, the bay’s eastern headland.
 It’s here where the most popular Pintxos bars with the locals are too be found.